Lecturer on Education

 Degree: Ed.D., Harvard University, (2015)

-His academic articles have appeared in the Harvard Educational Review, Berkeley Review of Education, and Teaching and Curriculum Dialogue, among other publications.
-He was a Presidential Fellow of Harvard University and recipient of the American Association of Teaching and Curriculum's Francis Hunkins Distinguished Article Award.
-As a cultural critic and author, he is a contributor to The Guardian, Salon and The American Reader, as well as other popular publications.
-He is a former elementary and high school teacher and runs intensive teacher training workshops in various countries and contexts for refugee and marginalized communities.
+His academic articles have appeared in the Harvard Educational Review, Berkeley Review of Education, and Philosophy of Education, among other publications.
+As a cultural critic and author, he has been a contributor to The Guardian, Salon and The American Reader, as well as other popular publications.
+He is a former elementary and high school teacher, and he runs intensive and innovative leadership development and teacher training workshops in a wide variety of contexts and institutions.

 Click here to see a full list of Houman Harouni's courses.